Fully chaotic conservative models for some torus homeomorphisms: Stable and unstable sets

 While the definitions in this section can be applied in a broader context, the work in what follows will be done for frice torus homeomorphisms, which we shall denote by $g$.

-Recall that by Proposition \ref{prop:elementprop.essfactor}, we have that any such $g$ is continuum-wise expansive (i.e. there exists a positive uniform lower bound for the dynamical diameter of non-trivial continua), and so is any lift $\wh g$ of $g$ to $\R^2$.
-We may then apply a result from Rodríguez Hertz, which can be found in \cite[Theorem 0.2]{jana04}, and obtain the following:
+Recall that by Proposition \ref{prop:elementprop.essfactor}, we have that any such $g$ is continuum-wise expansive (i.e. there exists a positive uniform lower bound for the dynamical diameter of nontrivial continua), and so is any lift $\wh g$ of $g$ to $\R^2$.
+We may then apply a result from {Kato, which can be found in \cite[Theorem 1.6]{kato93continuumwiseexpansive}}, and obtain the following:

 \begin{lemma} Let $g$ be a frice torus homeomorphism.
-Then, for any $\varepsilon > 0$, there exists $\delta > 0$ such that .
+Then, for any $\varepsilon > 0$, there exists $\delta > 0$ such that

-In particular, for every $z \in \T^2$ we have that $K^s(z)$ is nonempty. \end{lemma}
+In particular, for every $z \in \T^2$ we have that ${W^s(z)}$ is nonempty. \end{lemma}

-Note that this result for the diameter of stable sets has its natural analogous in $\R^2$ when applied to a lift $\wh g$ of $g$.
+Note that this result for the diameter of stable sets has its natural analogue in $\R^2$ when applied to a lift $\wh g$ of $g$.

+{ \begin{lemma} Let $\wh g$ be a lift to $\R^2$ of a frice torus homeomorphism.
+Let $\wh K \subset \R^2$ be a stable continuum which is also an unstable continuum.
+Then $\wh K$ is trivial (i.e. it is a point). \end{lemma}